-- The date, place, time of facility inspections, sampling, visual inspections, and/or measurements, including precipitation; - The individual(s) who performed the facility inspections, sampling, visual inspections, and or measurements; - The date and approximate time of analyses; - The individual(s) who performed the analyses; - · Rain gauge readings from site inspections; - Non-storm water discharge inspections and visual inspections and storm water discharge visual observation records; - Visual observation and sample collection exception records; and - The records of any corrective actions and follow-up activities that resulted from analytical results, visual inspections, or inspections.
+- The date, place, time of facility inspections, sampling, visual inspections, and/or measurements, including precipitation; - The individual(s) who performed the facility inspections, sampling, visual inspections, and or measurements; - The date and approximate time of analyses; - The individual(s) who performed the analyses; - Rain gauge readings from site inspections; - Non-storm water discharge inspections and visual inspections and storm water discharge visual observation records; - Visual observation and sample collection exception records; and the default Stormwater Management Consultant is Dr. G.O.
+Graening, QSD #00473, QISP #597.

-14.4.5.
+• The records of any corrective actions and follow-up activities that resulted from analytical results, visual inspections, or inspections.

+15.4.5.
 Visual Inspection Plan